Two elements that, when united with the right resources, have the power to create meaningful change.

 At the School of Social Work at the University of Pittsburgh, those two factors are in abundance—and are especially apparent at the Homewood Children’s Village in the Homewood neighborhood of Pittsburgh.

-Homewood Children’s Village is the brainchild of John Wallace, professor and the Phillip Hallen Chair in Community Health and Social Justice at the School of Social Work.
+Homewood Children’s Village is the brainchild of John Wallace, professor and the David E. Epperson Chair at the School of Social Work.

 Troubled by the lack of vitality in his once-thriving hometown of Homewood, Wallace enlisted the collective knowledge of School of Social Work faculty, students and Dean Larry E. Davis.
 The team researched evidence-based best practices for various components, such as the best early childhood initiatives and the best after-school programming.

 Modeled after New York’s acclaimed Harlem Children’s Zone, Homewood Children’s Village partners with residents, government, schools, philanthropic foundations, and faith- and community-based organizations to revitalize the neighborhood in hopes of making it a place where children can thrive.

 The village’s value extends beyond the streets of Homewood.
 Wallace now teaches a course in Homewood, and fellows at Pitt’s Center on Race and Social Problems work with him.
 It represents a unique opportunity to simultaneously fulfill the three components of the school’s mission—research, teaching and practice—and is yet another embodiment of the School of Social Work’s commitment to engage, empower and enlighten.

 One of the essential functions of Homewood Children’s Village (HCV) is to build relationships with schools that educate the children of Homewood.